Introduction

 Prioritize Sleep and Rest

 Your final week should emphasize restoring your energy reserves.
-Think of it like a swimmer hyperventilating before a long underwater swim.
 Once you start, sustained sleep deprivation becomes reality, so banking rest beforehand genuinely helps.

 Aim for: